AdamHolwerda/bloom-cli/README.md

 ###Show words?
 Or nah

 One of the questions the program will ask you is if you'd like to show words next to the links on the index page.
-Say yeah if yean and nah if nah
+Say y if yeah, default is nah.

 ##Now what?